akhanalcs/csharp-func/README.md

    <img width="1000" alt="image" src="screenshots/breakpoint-is-hit.png">
 6. Stop using `^C`.
+7. More info on debugging in VS Code: https://code.visualstudio.com/docs/csharp/debugging

 ### Azure extension issues in VS Code
 The extension gets stuck on infinite loading screen and is extremely slow in VS Code.